 If you are using the Rapid Access keyboard, you can put the computer in Standby mode by pressing the Standby button located at the top of the keyboard.
-The LED in the Standby button illuminates when the monitor is in a low-power or sleep state.

-To bring the computer out of Standby mode, do one of the following:
+To bring the computer out of Standby mode, press the computer power button for less than four seconds.

-- Press any key on the keyboard

-- Press one of the mouse buttons

-- · Press the computer power button for less than four seconds